michaldziuba03/websockets/README.md

 # Websockets
-Simplified websockets implementation in TypeScript
+Simplified websockets server implementation in TypeScript

 work in progress